mvextensions/mvbasiclinkar/README.md

 **Load automatically on start**: The Connection will be loaded when you start VS Code.

 **Included files**: The program files you want to load in this connection.
 If you leave this empty, all the files from the account will be loaded.
 You must separate the files with "|" (pipe).
 We recommend specifying the files here in order to have better performance and more security, only giving programmers access to the files they need.
 You can change the file list at any time, and just reload the connection.
+You can also use a database saved list with the program files you want to work with using GET.LIST \<list name>.

 **Max. records per file**: The maximum number of records per file allowed in download.
 This parameter is included as security against the possible existence of files with many records, which can slow down the load.